+Do all American workers have the right to go on vacation?

+No, American workers are not guaranteed vacation time by federal law.

-- Do all American workers have the right to go on vacation? - Which countries are legally providing the longest vacation time for their workers per year? - Why do some US companies still offer vacations to their employees, even though they wouldn't have to do so? - Are the American workers happy and satisfied when they can take some time off from work? - How do American workers maximize their happiness, as compared to European workers?
+- Which countries are legally providing the longest vacation time for their workers per year?

+Finland, Bezil and France - Why do some US companies still offer vacations to their employees, even though they wouldn't have to do so?

+To attract and retain workers

+Are the American workers happy and satisfied when they can take some time off from work?

+Hany are reluctant to take time off due to fear of Layoffs or falling behind in their work.

+How do American workers maximize their happiness, as compared to European workers?

+Americans maximize their happiness by working, while Europeans maximize theirs through wisure.